 Full Details -

 People often ask what qualifies as a "lifted" Vanagon.
 It all depends since 2wd Vanagons came from the factory in a wide variety of ride heights.
-To make it simple, if you measure 17" or more between the center of your FRONT hub and the FRONT upper fender lip, you can use these shocks.
-Note that vans with a ride height lower than 18" may have to trim their front stock bump stops, install our Powerflex shorter bump stops, remove the provided built in bump stop, or a combination thereof to allow full wheel travel.
-All of these are simple operations, and we can guide you through the process.
+To make it simple, if you measure 15.5" to 17.5" between the center of your FRONT hub and the FRONT upper fender lip, this would warrant using the "stock length" shocks.
+If you measure 17.5" or more , you can use the "lift" shocks.

 Fully Adjustable - Why is being adjustable an advantage?
 Every van weighs in differently, and many vans are running aftermarket lift springs which are stiffer than stock.
 This results in many different combinations of spring rates (spring stiffness) and vehicle weights.
 Expecting a non-adjustable shock to be able to perform well over such a wide variety of different combinations is not reasonable.
 Having the ability to adjust the compress and rebound of our shocks allows you to tune them to suit any combination of vehicle weight and spring rate.
 And it's as as turning the knob to select one of 28 settings.
 No need to remove the shocks from the vehicle.

-These shocks are specifically made for use with lifted 2wd Vanagons.
-They are longer to allow maximum downward travel.
+These shocks are specifically made to our specifications for use on 2wd Vanagons.
+The shocks are designed to allow maximum downward travel for a give ride height.
 That equates to better ride quality and more traction.
-The rear shocks feature an offset lower eye to allow clearance between the trailing arm and the shock body when the rear suspension is at full droop.
+The "lift"rear shocks feature an offset lower eye to allow clearance between the trailing arm and the shock body when the rear suspension is at full droop.

 Rubber bushings in the eyes of the shocks offer a quiet, reliable, smooth ride quality.
 Other high-end shocks usually have uniball/rod end type ends which tend to wear quickly and often make noise.
 And should the rubber bushings ever wear out, they are replaceable.